Poisson boundaries of monoidal categories: Categorical Poisson boundary

 Finally, complete the category $\tilde\PP$ with respect to subobjects.
 This is our C$^*$-tensor category~$\PP$, possibly with nonsimple unit.
+Since $\CC$ is rigid, the category $\PP$ is rigid as well.
 The unitary tensor functor $\Pi\colon\CC\to\PP$ is defined in the obvious way: it is the strict tensor functor which is the identity map on objects and $\Pi(T)=(\iota_X\otimes T)_X$ on morphisms.
 We will often omit $\Pi$ and simply consider $\CC$ as a C$^*$-tensor subcategory of $\PP$.

 \begin{definition} The pair $(\PP,\Pi)$ is called the {\em Poisson boundary} of $(\CC,\mu)$.
 We say that the Poisson boundary is trivial if $\Pi\colon\CC\to\PP$ is an equivalence of categories, or in other words, for all objects~$U$ and~$V$ in $\CC$ the only bounded $P_\mu$-harmonic natural transformations $\iota\otimes U\to\iota\otimes V$ are the transformations of the form $\eta=(\iota_X\otimes T)_X$ for $T\in\CC(U,V)$. \end{definition}